EdGrrr/webid/readme.rst

 ``cd static/contrail_masks``
 ``python ../../util/create_mask_imagedb.py *.v1.png``

+If the red and alpha channels in the mask don't match, create_mask_imagedb.py will fail.
+Using the ``-f`` flag can fix the masks, by copying mask information from the red channel to the alpha channel.

 Add the experiment details to tasic_cfg in 'routes.py'.
 Note that you can have many different experiments in a single identifier setup.
-All that is required here is the location of the experiment folder and the name of the experiment.
+The format of the experiment details is a dictionary with the following format

+``'contrails': {'folder': 'contrail_masks/', 'composites': ['CON'], 'type': 'mask'}``

+where the ``folder`` is the name of the containing folder (within static, can be a softlink), ``composites`` is a list of potential extra images to aid in the mask identification (e.g. true colour RGB, day microphysics) and type is either 'mask' or 'object'

 Workflow (mask-mode)
 ********************